Brexit deal within reach in last-ditch talks, but doubts remain

 Britain’s plan to leave the EU, which has only ever added new member states, has compounded problems for a bloc torn by euroscepticism, economic disparities and an influx of migrants.

-Britain has itself been polarised bitterly by Brexit and, even though an end-game appears to be in sight, the country is still intractably divided between leavers and remainers.
+Britain has itself been polarized bitterly by Brexit and, even though an end-game appears to be in sight, the country is still intractably divided between leavers and remainers.

 Technical talks in Brussels on the terms of Britain’s exit went into the evening on Tuesday after word emerged several hours earlier that gaps on an agreement had narrowed and the two sides were close to agreeing on a text.